reinesaj2/solo-red-team/README.md

 *   **Password Lists:** The passwords that were successfully cracked.
 *   **Command Logs:** A log of the commands that were executed.

-This project demonstrates the ability to think like an attacker, identify and exploit complex vulnerabilities, and achieve objectives in a simulated red teaming environment.
+This project demonstrates the ability to think like an attacker to identify and exploit complex vulnerabilities, providing the foundation for building stronger, more resilient defensive systems.